AndrewRadev/deleft.vim/README.md

 In order to determine which languages are indent-based, the plugin just maintains a list of them.
 If you'd like to add your own to the list, you can add it to `g:deleft_indent_based_filetypes`.

+### Custom filetype support

+Some filetypes don't have useful matchit definitions for stuff like if-clauses and it's hard to implement them.
+In that case, the plugin might have a custom definition that handles it.
+For now, only Rust if-clauses get special treatment.

 ## Contributing

 Pull requests are welcome, but take a look at [CONTRIBUTING.md](https://github.com/AndrewRadev/deleft.vim/blob/master/CONTRIBUTING.md) first for some guidelines.